bitrix24/b24restdocs/api-reference/crm/universal/user-defined-fields/crm-userfield-types.md

 {% note alert "TO-DO _not exported to prod_" %}

 - parameters and their types are not specified
-- response in case of error and success is missing
+- no response in case of error and success

 {% endnote %}